Installation Professionals Business Insurance

 Accidental data breaches are among the biggest cyber risks for small businesses.
 Misconfigured software settings can result in vulnerabilities that leave personal information unencrypted, or an employee could misplace a laptop with sensitive data on it.

-When a data breach exposes personal information, cyber insurance will help pay for the cost of notifying affected customers and conducting an investigation to find out what caused the breach.
+When a security breach exposes personal information, cyber insurance will help pay for the cost of notifying affected customers and conducting an investigation to find out what caused the breach.

 Ransomware attacks

 Ransomware is a type of malware that takes your files hostage in return for a ransom.
-It's a big problem for small businesses, since they typically have weaker cybersecurity.
+It's a big problem for small businesses, since they typically have weaker cybersecurity and a business interruption of this scale could be financially devastating.

 If your installation business is hit with a ransomware attack, your cyber liability policy can help pay the ransom so you can get your data back.
 It'll also cover the cost of figuring out how the attack happened, so you can prevent future cyberattacks.